Bois de Boulogne: Public park

 On weekends, the Bois de Boulogne is full of activities such as biking, jogging, boat rowing, horseback and pony rides, and remote control speed boats.
 Picnics are permitted in most parts of the park, but barbecues are not allowed.

 The Bois de Boulogne hosts several races, like the 10 km of Boulogne and the Boulogne half marathon.
 Since its creation, the last part of the Paris marathon ends by crossing the Bois de Boulogne from 35 km.
 Boulogne Wood is an important place of running in Paris.

 The Bois holds a three-day weekend party in the month of July, with over 50 bands and singers, attended mostly by students who camp out overnight.

 Though soliciting for prostitution is illegal in France, at night-time parts of the Bois de Boulogne are a popular rendezvous place for prostitutes, usually working in vans parked by the side of the road.
 The practice persists despite some French government efforts to eliminate this business from the park.

 Bois de Boulogne is home to many red squirrels.
-They are protected by law in France, and dogs are required to be kept on leash in the park to ensure the safety of the squirrels.
+They are protected by law in France, and dogs are required to be kept on leads in the park to ensure the safety of the squirrels.